Example pattern

 Resources → Need

-Scoping uses existing resources to read and shape what's needed.
-A strong Scoper quickly eliminates the impossible and anchors a project in reality.
-The risk: feasibility becomes a ceiling that caps ambition before it starts.
+Scoping uses existing resources to evaluate and shape what's needed.
+A strong scoper quickly eliminates the impossible and anchors a project in reality.
+The risk: when scoping becomes a ceiling that overly restricts ambition.

 Specification